The Xpose directed by Ananth Narayan Mahadevan has the star cast of Himesh Reshammiya, Yo Yo Honey Singh, Zoya Afroz and Sonali Raut.

 Every actor from Nakul Vaid as a matinee idol grappling with suspicion to newcomer Zoya Afroz as a star on the rise struggling to remain virtuous in a world built on artifice, and Sonali Raut as the slutty ambitious star on the rise who sleeps around for a price, is cast well and given a chance to effectuate his or her playing-time with punctuation marks that may not be written in the plot.

-The major negative point about the film is that the film fails miserably to build the momentum that a murder mystery needs.
-Admittedly some of the razzle-dazzle in the film (for example, the heroine emerging from the sea in a bikini) doesn't belong to the 1960s.
+The Xpose is watchable in parts, but fails miserably to build the momentum that a murder mystery needs.
+Admittedly, some of the razzle-dazzle in the film (for example, the heroine emerging from the sea in a bikini) doesn't belong to the 1960s.

 While the second half gets back to the point, Ananth does not have much time to unfold the mystery and that explains the thickened plot and pointless end.